 - full scheme name (WMFS Fire Fighters Pension Fund);

 - description of breach(es);

 - any relevant dates;

-- name, position and contact details:
+- name, position and contact details;

-- · role in connection to the scheme; and
+- role in connection to the scheme; and

-- employer name or name of scheme manager (the latter is West Midlands Fire and Rescue Authority Audit Committee).
+- employer name or name of scheme manager

+3.11.
 If possible, reporters should also indicate:

-- the reason why the breach is thought to be of material significance to The Pensions Regulator; - scheme address (provided at the end of this procedures document); - scheme manager contact details (provided at the end of this procedures document); - pension scheme registry number (xxxxxxx); and include - whether the breach has been reported before.
+- the reason why the breach is thought to be of material significance to The Pensions Regulator; - scheme address (provided at the end of this procedures document); - scheme manager contact details (provided at the end of this procedures document); - pension scheme registry number (xxxxxxx); and include whether the breach has been reported before.